khaledh/khaledh.github.io/docs/osdev/10-higher-half-kernel.md

 ...
 ```

 The problem here is that the compiler has something called a "code model", which determines how it generates code.
-The default code model is `small`, which means that the compiler assumes that the code and data are linked in the lower 2 GB of the address space.
+The default code model is `small`, which means that the compiler assumes that the code and data are linked in the lower 2 GiB of the address space.
 What we need here is the `large` code model, which assumes that the code and data are linked anywhere in the address space.
 We can specify the code model using the `-mcmodel` flag, so let's add it to the kernel's `nim.cfg` file.

 ```properties
 # src/kernel/nim.cfg